Canadian Immigration Essays by Canadian Immigration Lawyer David Cohen.

 - New requirements for Canadian employers hiring foreign skilled workers

-In order to hire a foreign worker, Canadian employers may need to satisfy Human Resources and Skills Development Canada (HRSDC) that they cannot find any Canadian citizens or Permanent Residents to fill the available position.
-HRSDC's role is to ensure that Canadian residents have first access to Canadian jobs.
-To better reflect Canada's evolving labour needs, HRSDC has recently altered employer requirements for hiring from abroad.
+In order to hire a foreign worker, Canadian employers may need to satisfy Employment and Social Development Canada (ESDC) that they cannot find any Canadian citizens or Permanent Residents to fill the available position.
+ESDC's role is to ensure that Canadian residents have first access to Canadian jobs.
+To better reflect Canada's evolving labour needs, ESDC has recently altered employer requirements for hiring from abroad.

 - Faster Canadian immigration processing times with new submission procedures

 With the goal of processing new Federal Skilled Worker applications within 6-12 months, Citizenship, Immigration and Multiculturalism Canada (CIMC) has implemented new submission procedures to make the process more efficient.

 - Canada Business Immigration - The door is wide open

 If you are a business person looking to make an investment in Canada, the Business Immigration Program may be an important fast-track Canadian immigration option for you.
 Business Immigration seeks to attract foreign nationals with business and managerial experience who will contribute to the development of the Canadian economy.
 Through this priority processing program, you could be immigrating to Canada in a matter of months.

 - Nouvel accord entre le Québec et la France appuie la mobilité des travailleurs

 Le président français Nicolas Sarkozy et le Premier ministre du Québec Jean Charest viennent de signer un accord bilatéral qui assure la reconnaissance des qualifications professionnelles par leurs gouvernements, permettant la liberté de mobilité de nombreux travailleurs français et québécois.